 It has now been almost 3 months since the historic Brexit vote, and the gravity of the decision is still being felt to this day.
 Granted, the UK won’t be ‘officially’ out of the EU for a few more months, but a lot has changed.
 For one, David Cameron resigned soon after the results were announced, and Theresa May is the new Prime Minister.

 Part of the benefits of being in the EU was the freedom to move within the European countries and work freely without too much of a hassle.
 Now, workers from outside the UK will be required to acquire work permits, something which is yet to be guaranteed.
-Imagine if the chief analyst of your top rated Forex broker was a German, and they weren’t granted a work permit.
+Imagine if the chief analyst of your top-rated Forex broker was a German, and they weren’t granted a work permit.
 Don’t forget that the same is also true for UK citizens working in other European countries.

-It is this kind of push and pull that is going to dominate the political scene as every country tries to provide the best treatment for their citizens, and someone might get hurt along the way.
-Comments such as those by Slovakia’s Prime Minister Robert Fico to make the Brexit ‘hurt’ the UK is only a peek at the tension going on between the EU and UK, and that can present opportunities for traders.
+It is this kind of push and pull that is going to dominate the political scene as every country tries to provide the best treatment for its citizens, and someone might get hurt along the way.
+Comments such as those by Slovakia’s Prime Minister Robert Fico to make Brexit ‘hurt’ the UK is only a peek at the tension going on between the EU and the UK, and that can present opportunities for traders.

-London, being the financial capital of the EU, attracted many companies offering financial services set up shop in the UK from elsewhere in the EU countries.
-As a rule, they all had to be FCA regulated Forex brokers, which was great for clients because the FCA is a reputable and trusted regulator.
+London, being the financial capital of the EU, attracted many companies offering financial services to set up shops in the UK from elsewhere in the EU countries.
+As a rule, they all had to be FCA-regulated Forex brokers, which was great for clients because the FCA is a reputable and trusted regulator.
 If the conditions for these same companies became too strict, then they might have to relocate, and that would mean changing to other Forex regulators.
 Not to sound condescending, but some European countries’ financial regulators aren’t as good, which would spell trouble for FX traders choosing a Forex broker.

 Possible future referendums

 Even though the UK voted to leave the EU, it’s still not a single country.
 The votes from Scotland showed that they had chosen to remain in the EU, but were instead dragged away by other UK nations.
-The First Minister of Scotland wasn’t happy about this, and immediately began talking of a possible referendum for separation from the UK.
+The First Minister of Scotland wasn’t happy about this and immediately began talking of a possible referendum for separation from the UK.
 If this happens, there is bound to be some more depreciation of the sterling pound, and traders are waiting to see if it happens in 2017.

 The Euro, too, might be in for some more action.
-There is speculation that the Brexit and talks of separation from the UK by Scotland may spark a domino effect, leading the entire Eurozone to fall apart and every country to go their own way.
+There is speculation that Brexit and talks of separation from the UK by Scotland may spark a domino effect, leading the entire Eurozone to fall apart and every country to go its own way.
 Of course, this is still way down the line, but with finances, you can never be sure about anything.
-Since every speculation and poll can cause the markets to shift, it is paramount keep an eye, and ear, on any news.
+Since every speculation and poll can cause the markets to shift, it is paramount to keep an eye, and ear, on any news.

 Below is a short video about how news stations reviewed the effects of the Brexit vote: